Hirdhyakk/weather-app/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the coding standards and include appropriate documentation.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact
-For any inquiries or issues, please contact [your email address].